-Requirements: Your typed project report should be 15 to 25 pages long (in 11pt or 12pt font), excluding the appendix.
+Your typed project report should be 20 to 25 pages long (in 11pt font), excluding the appendix.
 It should include the following sections.
-Each of these sections will be evaluated individually in addition to overall evaluation of the project as well as the innovative ideas introduced by your team.
+Each of these sections will be evaluated individually in addition to overall evaluation of the project as well as the new and innovative ideas introduced by your team.

+To see a simple example of such a report, look through the appendix B of https://m3challenge.siam.org/sites/default/files/uploads/siam-guidebook-final-press.pdf.

+In addition to your report in PDF format, you will also submit all your code, programs, data, etc. in a zipped file through email.

-- 1. Introduction: This should give a 1-2 page summary of all that follows in the report, including your final conclusions.
-You can have it as introduction in the beginning of the report or as summary at the end of the report. - 2.
-Statement and Analysis of the Problem: Quote the problem statement and then restate it in your own words, describing how and what you interpret the problem to be and how you are going to approach solving it.
-Also describe the results of your literature survey about how others have modeled and solved same or similar problems (with references of course) and how your interpretation is similar to and different from them. - 3.
-Description of the Model: List and discuss the assumptions of your model.
+1. Introduction: This should give a 1-2 page summary of all that follows in the report, including a short description of the problem in your own words, and your final conclusions.
+You can have the final conclusions as an introduction in the beginning of the report or as summary at the end of the report.

+2. Statement and Analysis of the Problem: Quote the problem statement and then restate it in your own words, describing how and what you interpret the problem to be and how you are going to approach solving it.
+Also describe the results of your literature survey about how others have modeled and solved same or similar problems (with references of course) and how your interpretation is similar to and different from them.

+3. Description of the Model: List and discuss the assumptions of your model.
 Discuss how you designed it and your justification for the model.
 List all the variables/ parameters used in the model.
-Note that you could have more than one model here if your approach is to compare results from more than one model. - 4.
-Analysis and Testing of the Model: List/describe/present your input data and output results; and the conclusions from your model.
+Note that you could have more than one model here if your approach is to compare results from more than one model.

+4. Analysis and Testing of the Model: List/describe/present your input data and output results; and the conclusions from your model.
 Discuss how you tested the model, including, if relevant, the error analysis and stability of your solutions (if you change some of the data/ parameters, does that change your solution drastically?).
 You should give an step-by-step outline and detailed description of any algorithms/ computer programs that you are using, explaining their purpose and intent.
-Standard mathematical algorithms can be referenced through text-books but you should still give a short description of what they do. - 5.
-Results and Quality of the Model: Discuss your results and analysis, with graphs, figures, etc. to make your final conclusions.
-And also discuss, how you would improve the models you studied in particular the strengths and weaknesses of your model(s).
+Standard mathematical algorithms can be referenced through textbooks but you should still give a short description of what they do.

+5. Results and Quality of the Model: Discuss your results and analysis, with graphs, figures, etc. to make your final conclusions.
+And also discuss, how you would improve the models you studied - in particular the strengths and weaknesses of your model(s).

-- 6. References: You have to explicitly list all sources of your Mathematical tools, models, algorithms, data, etc. This should be as extensive as needed. - 7.
-Appendix: Include the computer programs that you wrote, numerical calculations, proofs, anything ancillary that you did not include in the main report.
+6. References: You have to explicitly list all sources of your Mathematical tools, models, algorithms, data, etc. This should be as extensive as needed.
+Each of these references must be cited within the main report wherever appropriate.

+7. Appendix: Include the computer programs that you wrote, numerical calculations, proofs, anything ancillary that you did not include in the main report.